hilverd/glossary-page-template/README.md

 ## Features

-* Integrated editor UI that saves changes back to the HTML file.
+* Includes integrated editor UI that saves changes back to the HTML file.
 * Represents a glossary as a standard [`dl`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) element for accessibility and portability.
 * Supports different screen sizes using responsive design and includes dark mode support.